yosefserkez/mailpals/CONTRIBUTING.md

    variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+4. Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+(You can use something like [aicommits](https://github.com/Nutlope/aicommits) to make life easier.)
+5. Create a new branch for your changes with a descriptive name of the change you are making.
-4. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct